 What is Testosterone?

 Testosterone is a naturally occurring hormone vital to the development of masculine characteristics and male growth.
-It is mainly produced in the testicles, although women actually produce testosterone as well, though in much smaller volume.
-Testosterone production increases during male puberty, and the hormone works to deepen the male voice and increase muscle mass; it also functions to increase facial and body hair, and to spark the sex drive.
+It is mainly produced in the testicles (though women produce smaller amounts of testosterone).
+Testosterone increases during male puberty; it operates to deepen the male voice and increase muscle mass; it also functions to increase facial and body hair, and to spark the sex drive.
 It’s the thing that helps the boy become the man (at least physically).

-Testosterone can also be produced in laboratories.
-FDA-approved testosterone products include a gel applied to the skin, an injection, a patch (also applied to the skin), and another method of delivering testosterone through application to the upper gum or inner cheek.
+Testosterone can also be produced synthetically.
+FDA-approved testosterone products include gel or patches applied to the skin, an injection, and another method of delivering testosterone through application to the upper gum or inner cheek.
 The FDA has approved these products for men who “who lack or have low testosterone levels in conjunction with an associated medical condition.”
 Examples of an “associated medical condition” include failure of the testicles to produce testosterone because of reasons such as genetic problems or chemotherapy.

 Physicians Recommend Lifestyle Changes Instead of Testosterone Use

 Many physicians have been skeptical of the need for testosterone replacement therapy.
 Many doctors advise that the first thing a man should do when he believes he may suffer from low testosterone is to lose weight, exercise, get more sleep, and get retested after making these lifestyle changes.
 In many cases, these positive changes will increase testosterone levels naturally.
-Testosterone levels in men typically fall by only one or two percent per year after age forty.
-This is not a precipitous drop.
-Most experts believe that there is not an epidemic of Low-T among men.
+Testosterone levels in men typically fall by only one or two percent per year after age forty, which is not alarming.
+Most physicians and other experts believe there is no epidemic of low testosterone among men.

 More than 6,000 lawsuits have been filed against manufacturers for injuries allegedly caused by testosterone.
 More trials will follow, and I will keep you posted here.
 Call me any time if you have specific questions: 919.546.8788.